Papers reporting results on the VQA v2.0 dataset should --

 After the challenge deadline, all challenge participant results on test-standard split will be made public on a test-standard leaderboard.

-Following COCO, we have divided the test set for balanced real images into a number of splits, including test-dev, test-standard, test-challenge, and test-reserve, to limit overfitting while giving researchers more flexibility to test their system.
-Test-dev is used for debugging and validation experiments and allows for maximum 10 submissions per day.
+Following COCO, we have divided the test set for VQA v2.0 into a number of splits, including test-dev, test-standard, test-challenge, and test-reserve, to limit overfitting while giving researchers more flexibility to test their system.
+Test-dev is used for debugging and validation experiments and allows for maximum 10 submissions per day (according to UTC timezone).
 Test-standard is the default test data for the VQA competition.
 When comparing to the state of the art (e.g., in papers), results should be reported on test-standard.
 Test-standard is also used to maintain a public leaderboard that is updated upon submission.
 Test-reserve is used to protect against possible overfitting.
 If there are substantial differences between a method's scores on test-standard and test-reserve, this will raise a red-flag and prompt further investigation.
 Results on test-reserve will not be publicly revealed.
 Finally, test-challenge is used to determine the winners of the challenge.

 Before uploading your results to EvalAI, you will need to create a JSON file containing your results in the correct format as described on the evaluation page.

 Please limit the number of entries to the challenge evaluation server to a reasonable number, e.g., one entry per paper.
-To avoid overfitting, the number of submissions per user is limited to 1 upload per day and a maximum of 5 submissions per user.
+To avoid overfitting, the number of submissions per user is limited to 1 upload per day (according to UTC timezone) and a maximum of 5 submissions per user.
 It is not acceptable to create multiple accounts for a single project to circumvent this limit.
 The exception to this is if a group publishes two papers describing unrelated methods, in this case both sets of results can be submitted for evaluation.
 However, test-dev allows for 10 submissions per day.
-Please refer to the section on "Test-Dev Best Practices" in the MSCOCO detection challenge page for more information about the test-dev set.

 The download page contains links to all VQA v2.0 train/val/test images, questions, and associated annotations (for train/val only).
 Please specify any and all external data used for training in the "method description" when uploading results to the evaluation server.